Local Travel Experts

 Las Ramblas Barcelona

 Las Ramblas is a two-kilometre-long pedestrian walkway that begins at Plaça de Catalunya in central Barcelona and ends at the Plaça de Sant Jaume.
 It is an upscale commercial street, lined with cafes and shops, where visitors can enjoy browsing or window shopping.
-The Plaza is also home to the city’s largest market from which you can find any type of goods for sale, including fresh produce, foodstuffs and handicrafts.
+The Plaza is also home to the city’s largest market from which you can find any type of goods for sale, including fresh produce, foodstuffs, and handicrafts.

 This fun living area is best visited on a day out in Barcelona with family or friends.
 It has many tourist attractions around Las Ramblas, such as La Boqueria Market and Gaudi’s Casa.